Bioconductor/OrchestratingSingleCellAnalysis-dev/docs/trajectory.md

 However, the reliance on clustering is a double-edged sword.
-If the clusters are not sufficiently granular, it is possible for *[TSCAN](https://bioconductor.org/packages/3.12/TSCAN)* to overlook a trajectory that occurs inside a single cluster.
+If the clusters are not sufficiently granular, it is possible for *[TSCAN](https://bioconductor.org/packages/3.12/TSCAN)* to overlook variation that occurs inside a single cluster.
-The requirement of the MST to pass through each cluster exactly once can lead to excessively circuitous paths in overclustered datasets as well as the formation of irrelevant paths between distinct cell subpopulations.
+The MST is obliged to pass through each cluster exactly once, which can lead to excessively circuitous paths in overclustered datasets as well as the formation of irrelevant paths between distinct cell subpopulations.
-The MST also failed to handle more complex events such as "bubbles" (i.e., a bifurcation and then a merging) or cycles.
+The MST also fails to handle more complex events such as "bubbles" (i.e., a bifurcation and then a merging) or cycles.

 ### Principal curves